Yak101/800-63B-ImplGuide/sec4_aal.md

 As detailed in Section 5.2.3 below, there are restrictions on the use of biometrics, in particular that they must be securely bound to a specific physical authenticator.
 For this reason, a memorized secret plus a biometric is not an acceptable combination for authentication.

 Multi-factor authenticators use an additional factor, either something you know or something you have, to unlock a secret that is stored in the (physical) authenticator.
 This introduces new challenges: How can the verifier determine that two factors were actually used in the authentication?
 How can the verifier determine that the use of a biometric factor to unlock the authenticator meets the AAL2 performance requirements?
 If the authenticator is supplied by the CSP (not a “bring your own” authenticator), the verifier of course can be assured that the authenticator meets AAL2 requirements by virtue of its trust relationship with the CSP.
 User-supplied authenticators that include some sort of attestation of its provenance, such as a certificate signed by the manufacturer, can generally be assumed to meet the specifications presented by that manufacturer.
-In the absence of this or a similar basis for the verifier to establish the nature of the authenticator, verifier should not assume that a (purported) multifactor authenticator meets AAL2 requirements.
+In the absence of this or a similar basis for the verifier to establish the nature of the authenticator, verifiers do not have a basis for assuming that a (purported) multifactor authenticator meets AAL2 requirements.

 ### 4.3 Authenticator Assurance Level 3